AGRINFO AGRINFO logo

 What are the major implications for exporting countries?

-If the Commission’s original proposal is adopted, this Regulation will allow non-EU suppliers of products from NGT category 1 plants to place products on the EU market without specific traceability or labelling requirements.
+This Regulation will allow non-EU suppliers to place NGT-1 plants and products on the EU market without specific traceability or labelling requirements.
+Only NGT-1 seeds and other plant reproductive material must be specifically labelled as “NGT-1”.

 It will provide legal certainty and confidence to suppliers of all commodities/products that NGT category 1 plants can be grown in the exporting country without risk of damaging exports to the EU.